Nic30/hwt/README.md

 ## How HWT can help you?

 * The lower layer (IR, HDL serializers) is a shield against a problems related to VHDL/Verilog.
 It is checking for correctness and synthetisability and removing specific of HDLs.
-* The system level and HLS layer allows you to quickly build desing generators with advance optimisation techniques of your choice.
+* The system level and HLS layer allows you to quickly build desing generators with advanced optimisation techniques of your choice.
 * Simulator API and it's UVM simulation environment is just python object with C++ binding.
 This makes it easy to use while not sacrificing performance.
 * Rich type system can describe also data locality and packet features.
 This significantly simplifies configuration of component which are working with packets or any data over remote bus.
 * HWT is not compiler nor transpiler but it is actually a core library.
 It contains only necessary stuff and you can can modify/extend any part any time.